sanjamg/cs171-fall26/grading.md

 *   Midterm II - 25%
 *   Final - 30%

-We have a partial clobber policy for the lower of your two midterm exams; that is, your midterm score can be partially clobbered if you happen to do poorly.
-There is no clobber for the final exam (that is, your final exam score cannot be clobbered by your midterm score).
+We have a full clobber policy for the lowest midterm.
+Your lowest midterm score will be the max of your current score on your lowest midterm and the z-score of the final mapped to your lowest midterm.
+Your higher midterm will remain the same.

-In particular, if it helps your grade, we will replace your midterm exam z-score with the average of your midterm and final z-scores.
-For example, if you get -1std on the midterm and +2std on the final, your clobbered midterm z-score will be +0.5std and your final exam z-score will remain at +2std.

 ## Late HW Submission